iCloud storage full? Learn how to free it up

 iCloud Drive is where Apple stockpiles documents, application folders and PDFs.
 Cleaning it out can save space; here's how:

-• From the main iPhone iCloud storage overview, press Manage Account Settings.
+- From the main iPhone iCloud storage overview, tap Storage.

-• Either manually sort and erase files you no longer need or press the Delete Documents and Data button to remove everything.
+- Either manually sort and erase files you no longer need or tap the Delete Data from iCloud button to remove everything.

 Thanks for joining us; now you know how to clear iCloud storage on your Mac and iPhone.